aiyengar2/k8s-docs/docs/provisioning/00_capi.md

 # What is Cluster API (CAPI)?

-[Cluster API (CAPI)](https://cluster-api.sigs.k8s.io/introduction.html) is a declarative API for managing Kubernetes clusters.
+[Cluster API (CAPI)](https://cluster-api.sigs.k8s.io/introduction.html) is a declarative API for provisioning and managing Kubernetes clusters.

+Once CAPI is installed, users are expected to use [`clusterctl`](https://cluster-api.sigs.k8s.io/clusterctl/overview.html), a command line tool that supports commands like:
+- `clusterctl generate cluster` to create the Kubernetes manifest that defines a CAPI Cluster
+- `clusterctl get kubeconfig` to get the `KUBECONFIG` of a CAPI-provisioned cluster to be able to communicate with it

 ## Installing CAPI